vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See: [API endpoints](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#api-endpoints)
 for an overview.

-Please check the HTTP response body from our API (not just the HTTP status).
-For most errors the body contains an explanation of what went wrong.

 You can also log in to [portal.vipps.no](https://portal.vipps.no) to double check your API keys, sale units and API products.

-Please note that Vipps can not help with the debugging of your code.
+Please note that Vipps can not help with the debugging of your code, we can only help with the API requests and response.

 ### Why do I get `Requested Order not found`?